SeSa-1988/django-docker-starter/README.md

 2. Check the status of docker: <br>
 `docker ps`

-3. Start the shell in the web container:
+3. Initialize git and pre-commit
+`git init` <br>
+`pre-commit install` <br>

+4. Make your initial commit
+git commit -m "Initial commit"

+6. Run shell in container <br>
 `make shell`

-4. Create your own superuser <br> (in web docker) `maker superuser`
+7. Create your own superuser <br> (in web docker) `maker superuser`

-5. Run migrations <br>
+8. Run migrations <br>
 `make migrations`<br>
 *Note: I am not sure if this is needed.*

-6. Start your project<br>
+9. Start your project<br>
 https://docs.djangoproject.com/en/5.0/intro/tutorial01/#creating-the-polls-app

 ## Installing new python packages

-1. Add package to requirements.txt
+1. Add package to requirements.txt with the exact version

 2. Run Shell in Django Container<br>
 `make shell`

 3. Install (and check if it worked) <br>
 `make install`

+(Alternatively use `pip install libraryname`, then get the version `libraryname --version` and add it to the requirements.txt)

 ## Making changes in the compose or dockerfile